-Investing in equity securities involves significant risks, including the risk of loss of the original amount invested.
-This Brochure does not include every potential risk associated with the investment strategy implemented by HSMP for its client accounts.
-The following are some material risks that may be applicable to our investment strategy:
+Investing in equity securities involves significant risks that clients should be prepared to bear, including the risk of loss of the original amount invested.
+This Brochure does not list every potential risk associated with the investment strategy implemented by HSMP for its client accounts.
+The following are some material risks applicable to our investment strategy: